BEE MORTALITY CAUSED BY THE USE OF PLANT PROTECTION PRODUCTS

 Abstract

-ISPRA has long been involved in research and monitoring activities aimed at identifying the possible factors and causes of honey bee colony mortality, including those related to agricultural practices involving the use of pesticides, especially in natural and agriculturally intensive areas.
+ISPRA has long been involved in research and monitoring activities aimed at identifying the possible factors and causes responsible for honey bee colony mortality, including those related to various agricultural practices involving the use of pesticides in both natural and intensive agricultural areas.
+The data collected show a fluctuating trend around an annual average of several dozen bee mortality cases, where active pesticide ingredients were detected on the bees' bodies or in other beekeeping matrices.

 Description

-The indicator describes bee mortality events recorded across the national territory, correlating them with the detection of active substances from plant protection products (pesticides) in beekeeping matrices or on the bees themselves.
-These cases are confirmed by officially recognized and authorized laboratories (such as IIZZSS, ARPA, ICQRF, and others).
+The indicator describes bee mortality events recorded across the national territory by correlating them with the detection of active substances from plant protection products in beekeeping matrices or on the bees themselves; these cases are confirmed by analyses conducted in officially recognized and authorized laboratories, such as IIZZSS, ARPA, ICQRF, and others.
+Data are collected through the monitoring of bees and hive products based on voluntary reports from beekeepers, a system established in 2014 by the Ministry of Health with the support of the National Health Service (SSN).

 Purpose